Stellantis launches Fiat e-Ducato, the group's first electric large van

-Autos & TransportationStellantis launches Fiat e-Ducato, the group's first electric large van

-Stellantis (STLA.MI) on Thursday launched its first fully electric large van, the Fiat e-Ducato, as part of its bid to expand its range of battery electric and hybrid vehicles.
+MILAN (Reuters) - Stellantis on Thursday launched its first fully electric large van, the Fiat e-Ducato, as part of its bid to expand its range of battery electric and hybrid vehicles.

 Stellantis has said it would offer electric versions of almost all of its European line-up by 2025, as the auto industry faces regulatory pushes in Europe and China to accelerate the shift to zero-emission vehicles.